TL;DR

 How can I test whether my hydrogen water bottle actually produces the PPM it claims?

 Use H₂ Blue reagent drops, available online for about $15.
 Add drops one at a time to a freshly generated sample.
 Each drop that turns clear represents roughly 0.1 PPM.
 When a drop holds its blue color, you’ve found your endpoint.
-This is the same method used by testers on Reddit and YouTube to verify manufacturer claims, and it frequently reveals gaps between advertised and real-world PPM.
+This is the same method used by testers on Reddit and YouTube to verify manufacturer claims, and it frequently reveals gaps between advertised and real world PPM.
+For the most accurate verification, gas chromatography testing in an ISO/IEC 17025 accredited lab is the gold standard.

 Is higher PPM always better?

 Not necessarily.
 Early clinical research references approximately 0.5 PPM as a therapeutic threshold.
-Any well-functioning bottle producing 1.0+ PPM with clean SPE/PEM technology is delivering hydrogen at or above the concentrations studied in research.
-The marginal benefit of 3.0 PPM versus 5.0 PPM has not been established in published clinical literature.
-Focus on clean technology and consistent output rather than chasing the highest number.
+Any well functioning bottle producing 1.0+ PPM with clean SPE/PEM technology is delivering hydrogen at or above the concentrations studied in research.
+More importantly, delivered dose (PPM multiplied by volume consumed) matters more than concentration alone.
+A large capacity bottle at moderate PPM can deliver more total hydrogen than a small bottle at high PPM.

 Why does hydrogen water need to be consumed immediately after generation?